-Note: Claim collection and verification is incomplete for tax years 2019 or later Source: Iowa Department of Revenue CACTAS Claim Database
+Note: Claim collection and verification is incomplete for tax year 2020 Source: Iowa Department of Revenue CACTAS Claim Database

 Note that the total amount of tax credits applied to tax liability and the total amount of tax credits carried forward in a tax year can exceed the amount of tax credits awarded for installations completed for that same year, which is seen for tax years 2012 and 2013.
-A fiscal year filer may claim the tax credit on the previous tax year return if the installation was completed during the following year that falls within the prior fiscal year.
+A fiscal year filer may claim the tax credit on the previous tax year's return if the installation was completed in the part of the following calendar year that falls within the fiscal year.
 For example, a taxpayer could have a 2013 tax year that began May 1, 2013 and extended through April 30, 2014.
 If the 2014 installation was completed prior to April 30, 2014, the 2014 award could be claimed on the 2013 tax return.

-Tax year 2019 claims include both those credits awarded for 2019 and credits carried forward from tax year 2018 claims.
-IDR is in the process of verifying or billing for tax years 2017 through 2019 claims for 415 taxpayers that failed to include a valid tax credit certificate number or claimed more than awarded.
+Tax year 2020 claims include both those credits awarded for 2019 and credits carried forward from tax year 2018 claims.
+IDR is in the process of verifying or billing for tax years 2018 through 2020 claims for 624 taxpayers that failed to include a valid tax credit certificate number or claimed more than awarded.
 The claims will be denied if an award cannot be identified or if amounts claimed exceed the award amount.
-These claims total \$866,794 in applied claims which are included in the numbers above.
+These claims total \$1,165,967 in applied claims which are included in the numbers above.
 All other claims have been matched to tax credit awards; however, ongoing tax compliance efforts and amended returns can result in slight changes to historical counts and amounts.

-For tax years 2014 through 2019, current year credits reported are below awards issued for those years.
+For tax years 2014 through 2020, current year credits reported are below awards issued for those years.
 Attempts were made to determine if taxpayers incorrectly reported the Solar Energy System Tax Credit as a different tax credit on the return; this is straightforward for residential applications but more difficult for business applications because, as noted above, many claims are made by business owners on individual income tax returns.

-Some awardees appear to have failed to make any claim on their award, totaling over \$2.5 million over the first eight years (see Table 7).
+Some awardees appear to have failed to make any claim on their award, totaling almost \$2.1 million over the first nine years (see Table 7).
 Almost \$0.4 million of those credits that have never been reported on a return were issued to C corporations.
-Over \$0.5 million of those awards were issued to individual taxpayers.
-The largest portion of unreported tax credit awards were issued to pass-through entities (LLC's, partnerships, and S corporations).
+In addition, nearly \$0.4 million of those awards were issued to individual taxpayers.
+The largest portion of unreported tax credit awards were issued to pass-through entities (LLCs, partnerships, S corporations, and sole proprietorships).
 The awards to those entity types account for \$1.1 million of the unreported tax credit award totals.
 The amount of unreported tax credits decreases as each additional tax year passes.
 For 2012 and 2013, the amount of unreported tax credits is less than three percent of all tax credits awarded.
-For the most recent award year, the amount of tax credits that have not yet been reported is over 18 percent.
+For the most recent award year, the amount of tax credits that have not yet been reported is almost 20 percent.
 This is most likely due to returns that have not yet been filed.
 The unreported tax credits awarded in 2012 will expire if not claimed before the 2022 tax year.